 Seville Itinerary Overview

-This 3-day Seville itinerary will allow you to cover the best things to see in the city in a relatively short space of time.
+This 3-day Seville itinerary will allow you to cover the best things to see in one of Spain’s most beautiful cities in a relatively short space of time.
 You will be busy and should reckon on at least six hours a day of sightseeing, excluding evening strolls, and early starts.